department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/facility-status/research-findings.md

 > "I would make assumption it would give me special instruction at the facility or something out of the ordinary going on at the facility."

-**4. Users understood that the terms 'virtual services' and 'telehealth' are sometimes used interchangeably and that they mean that some level of service might still be available to them.** Additionally, participants want clear details about what services will be available.
+**4. Users understood that the terms 'virtual services' and 'telehealth' are sometimes used interchangeably and that they mean that some level of service might still be available to them.** Additionally, participants want clear details about what services will be available to them and how.
 > “Telehealth lets me know I will talk to someone, and virtual.
 I guess they are the same.
 When I see virtual I think being able to use video.
 I can see them and they can see me.
 I would think virtual services would be like getting a doctor to see an injury so I do not need to show up to the site.
 Have a nurse or doctor check out the injury to see if I need an appointment.”

 > "My doctor was offering Telehealth, but how do you do labs?
 Why would I want to just talk to you if I still have to come in to do labs?"